How to Wash a Quilt Properly: Quick and Easy Guide

 Hand Drying Your Quilt

-After you hand wash your quilt, lay the wet quilt flat when drying.
+After you hand wash a quilt, lay the wet quilt flat when drying.
 A fully soaked quilt is very heavy, making air drying risky.

 Now for the next step, set the wet quilts on a layer of dry towels.
 These dry towels will absorb any excess water, redistributing the weight and making it easier to move the quilt.